glassleo/Breadcrumbs/README.md

 # Breadcrumbs

-Breadcrumbs is an addon that adds pins to your world map depending on which quests are available to pick up.
-The addon is heavily inspired by Wholly and Grail, but built completely from scratch.
+Breadcrumbs is an addon that adds dynamic pins to your world map.
+It is meant to help you quickly see which quests, treasures and vignettes are available to pick up in any given zone without having to check any external resources.

+A great deal of care has been taken to make sure that the addon is not too obstructive and integrates seamlessly with the map interface.

+All data has been verified and tested manually multiple times to make sure that it's as accurate as possible.

+## Features

+- Show available quests on the world map with accurate source locations depending on what your character is able to pick, including all side quests
+- Show available one-time treasures and vignettes on the world map with helpful tooltips
+- Customization options are available for scaling the pins and choosing exactly which features you want
+- Fixes a Blizzard bug that leaves Legion bonus objectives stuck on your map after leveling past 50

+## Work In Progress

-While the addon itself is mostly feature complete, only a tiny fraction of all required quest data has been compiled so far.
+While the addon itself is feature complete, only a tiny fraction of all required data has been compiled so far.

-The following zones are more or less done:
+### Completed

+Zones:
-- Azsuna
+- Azsuna (quests)
-- Val'sharah
+- Val'sharah (quests)
-- Highmountain
+- Highmountain (quests)
-- Stormheim
+- Stormheim (quests)
-- Dalaran, Broken Isles (missing profession and artifact quests)
-- Broken Shore
-- Azuremyst Isle
+- Azuremyst Isle (including Ammen Vale)

-Work has begun on:
+Questlines:

-- Legion Class Campaigns
+- Legion Mining

+### Work in Progress

+- Azsuna treasures
-	- Demon Hunter
+- Bastion
-	- Death Knight
+- Death Knight campaign
-- Legion Profession Questlines
-	- Engineering
-	- Mining
+- Demon Hunter campaign